Dhanasekar25104/weather-site/README.md

 ## Icons

-I used icons form https://fontawesome.com/
+I used icons from https://fontawesome.com/